ibm-watson-data-lab/location-tracker-client-swift/README.md

 ![Location Tracker App Register](http://developer.ibm.com/clouddataservices/wp-content/uploads/sites/47/2016/05/locationTracker2AppRegister.png)

-Once you register a new database will be created specifically to track locations for that user.
+Once you register, a new database will be created specifically to track locations for that user.

 ![Location Tracker Cloudant User Location](http://developer.ibm.com/clouddataservices/wp-content/uploads/sites/47/2016/05/locationTracker2CloudantUserLoc.png)

-The Location Tracker app tracks a users as they move.
+The Location Tracker app tracks users as they move.
 Blue pins mark each location recorded by the app.
 A blue line is drawn over the path the user has travelled.
 Each time the Location Tracker app records a new location a radius-based geo query is performed in Cloudant to find nearby places.
 The radius is represented by a green circle.
 Places are displayed as green pins:

 ![Location Tracker App Map](http://developer.ibm.com/clouddataservices/wp-content/uploads/sites/47/2016/05/locationTracker2AppMap.png)